usaid-cs/yesterday-i-learned/random.md

 1. [The thing you hammer to the ground to hold something down is called a stake][google 9].
 It's probably where the other definitions of the word "stake" comes from.
 1. The process of cutting a ring around a tree has a name; it is called [girdling][wikipedia 113].
 Girdling around the base kills the entire tree; girdling branches might make the tree bear larger fruit.
 1. All-season tires are suitable in the winter only if said winter never drops below -5 degrees celsius.
-1. Pierre Trudeau founded Petro Canada (as a government operation).
-Now Suncor owns it.
 1. [Bananas are berries.][wikipedia 114]
 1. Brussels sprouts [grow on stalks][wikipedia 115].
 1. Common coffee filters will filter away 100% of instant decaf coffee.